XavierCodes99/PyEarthquake/README.md

 7. Third, type the following command to install pyttsx3: (Note this is important for the tts to work) `pip install pyttsx3`
 8. Press Enter to execute the command.
 Now pyttsx3 will now be installed.
-9. Fourth, type the following command to install datetime:
- `pip install datetime`
-10. Press Enter to execute the command.
-Now datetime will now be installed.

 If you wanna run PyEarthquake, follow these steps: